Alfred Newman – Blood and Sand (1941) Main Theme

 Box office$2,717,200

-There are two earlier versions of Blood and Sand, a 1922 version produced by Paramount Pictures and starring Rudolph Valentino, and a 1916 version filmed by Blasco Ibáñez himself with the help of Max André, and a later 1989 version starring Christopher Rydell and Sharon Stone.
+Other versions of Blood and Sand include a 1922 version produced by Paramount Pictures and starring Rudolph Valentino, a 1916 version filmed by Blasco Ibanez with the help of Max André, and a 1989 version starring Christopher Rydell and Sharon Stone.

-This film was the fourth and last in which Tyrone Power and Linda Darnell worked together: the others were Day-Time Wife (1939), Brigham Young (1940), and The Mark of Zorro (1940).
+Blood and Sand was the fourth and last film in which Tyrone Power and Linda Darnell worked together.
+The others were Day-Time Wife (1939), Brigham Young (1940) and The Mark of Zorro (1940).

 Hayworth and Power